schollz/internorns/README.md

 - instrument samples from [mx.samples](https://llllllll.co/t/mx-samples/)
 - special tape stop / start global fx
 - grid control into [plonky sequencer](https://llllllll.co/t/plonky/)
-- sequencing pitches is faciliated by simply describing pitches using note/chord names (e.g. `Cm7/Eb` or `a4`).
+- sequencing pitches is facilitated by simply describing pitches using note/chord names (e.g. `Cm7/Eb` or `a4`).

 the script works by constantly running a clock where code is defined to run on certain steps based on the the beat (4 steps per beat) and measure (you define measures).

-see `getting-started.lua` to get started. the process is music.
+see [`data/getting-started.lua`](https://github.com/schollz/internorns/blob/main/data/getting-started.lua) to get started and preview how it works. the process is music.

 ## Requirements

+- computer (access to norns.online)
 - norns
 - grid (optional)
 - midi device (optional)